squidfunk/mkdocs-material/docs/setup/changing-the-logo-and-icons.md

 There're two ways to specify a _logo_: it must be a valid path to [any icon bundled with the theme][3], or to a user-provided image located in the `docs` folder.
-Both can be set from `mkdocs.yml`:
+Both can be set via `mkdocs.yml`:

 === "Icon"